 Initial Trends in Naming

-When news of Smith’s claim reached the British Naval authorities Smith’s ship was then charted by the Royal Navy and sent to chart the area under the command of Edward Bransfield, Master, RN.
-After charting the northern coasts of what became known as Livingston Island and King George Island, Bransfield headed southwards.
-On 30 January 1820 he made the first definite charting of the Antarctic mainland.
-He had charted an area of Trinity Peninsula in the vicinity of what is now called Mount Bransfield.
+When news of Smith’s claim reached the British Naval authorities, Smith’s ship was chartered by the Royal Navy and sent to chart the area, under the command of Edward Bransfield, Master, RN.
+After exploring the northern coasts of what became known as Livingston Island and King George Island, Bransfield headed southwards.
+On 30 January 1820 he made the first definite chart of the Antarctic mainland, covering an area of Trinity Peninsula in the vicinity of what is now called Mount Bransfield.

 In 1945 the work of the Falkland Islands Dependency Survey began to generate large numbers of names.
-The need for a method to register and approve the new names lead to the establishment of the Antarctic Place-Names Committee.
-The APC works under the Polar Regions Department, Overseas Territories Directorate of the Foreign and Commonwealth Office.
+The need for a method to approve and register the new names led to the establishment of the Antarctic Place-Names Committee.
+The APC now works under the Polar Regions Department, in the Overseas Territories Directorate of the Foreign and Commonwealth Office.